ErpNetDocs/dev/marketplace/index.md

 ---
-title: Developing for Marketplace
+title: Developing for the Marketplace
 description: Guidance for building and integrating applications with ERP.net Marketplace.
 ---

-# Developing for Marketplace
+# Developing for the Marketplace

 ## Overview